Six Ways Trailer Tracking Improves Operations

 5. Temperature Monitoring and Control

 While food safety has always been a top priority, the need to monitor and protect perishable items has increased.
-Upcoming requirements within the Food Safety Modernization Act will ask shippers and carriers to provide greater documentation of their safety protocols.
+The Food Safety Modernization Act (FSMA) requires shippers and carriers to collect, maintain and provide greater documentation of their safety protocols.

 6. Improving Food Safety

 As shippers and their transportation providers work to improve food safety, being able to immediately locate and pull food that is subject to a recall is taking on greater importance.
 Some companies are turning to technology that will allow them to track produce from the field to its final delivery.

 For example, radio-frequency identification (RFID) devices help companies trace food products.
 The RFID tags create a living bill of material that is scanned throughout the delivery process.
 Similarly, a bar code can be assigned to bags of produce in the field, the boxes the bags go in, and the loaded pallets.
 The products are then scanned throughout the supply chain, making it easy to trace food in the event of a recall.